jpomarino/ingredients/README.md

 ## 🚀 Project Overview

-Given an ingredient (e.g. apricot), the app recommends other ingredients that commonly co-occur with it in recipes using one of three models:
+Given an ingredient (e.g. "apricot"), the app recommends other ingredients that commonly co-occur with it in recipes using one of three models:

 1. Apriori (Association Rules)